Lunardy2509/BSDGo/README.md

 ## 🎯 Objective

-**Improving the BSD Link commuter’s experience on the iOS platform will help them decide whether to wait for the bus.**
+**Improving the BSD Link commuters’ experience on the iOS platform will help them decide whether to wait for the bus.**
-BSDGo simplifies access to shuttle schedules and stop information—allowing commuters to plan their trips smarter and more efficiently.
+BSDGo simplifies access to shuttle schedules and stop information, allowing commuters to plan their trips smarter and more efficiently.

 ---

 ## ✨ Features

-- 📍 Locate BSD Link stops closest to you with distance info
+- 📍 Locate the BSD Link stops closest to you with distance info
 - 🚌 View live schedules for upcoming buses
 - 📱 Use Home Screen widgets to check buses without opening the app
 - ⚡ Optimized for fast access and low data usage